Skip to content

 Essential care guidelines include:

 These drying methods preserve shape and prevent stretching.
-Machine washing isn't recommended, as agitation causes felting.
+Machine washing isn’t recommended, as agitation causes felting.
 Storage should occur in breathable containers with cedar blocks to deter moths.
-Proper maintenance guarantees alpaca garments retain their characteristic warmth and softness for years.
+Proper maintenance helps alpaca garments retain their characteristic warmth and softness for years.

 The True Cost and Value of Alpaca Wool